Monday, 29 December 2025

 Warning:

-Though Quick Share is quite safe but there is always a risk of sending the files to a wrong recepient.
+Though Quick Share is quite safe but there is always a risk of sending the files to a wrong recipient.
 For example while using Bluetooth file transfer, you have to make sure that you are selecting the correct device from the list of available devices.
 Name your devices with unique names that only you can identify.
 Avoid generic names such as 'desktop', 'my phone', 'Android' etc. Select the device for file transfer only when you are pretty sure that it is the right one.

 How to Use Quick Share to Share Data Between Two Android Phones

-1. Swipe down on your phone's homescreen to access the quick settings panel.
+1. Swipe down on your phone's home screen to access the quick settings panel.
 Look for 'Quick Share' option here.

 2. If you do not see the 'Quick Share' option in the quick settings panel then tap the 'Edit' button (a pencil/pen icon) at the top.